Natasha Gajewski: Career

 She has been described as a "revolutionary" in the engaged patient movement along with Dave deBronkart and Jamie Heywood.
 In 2014, the Symple App had 60,000 users.
-It is distributed through the App Store (iOS).
+It is distributed through the iOS App Store.
 In 2016, Symple was recommended by a National Health Service general practitioner, Dr. Golda Parker, for patients to use to create lists of symptoms so they come prepared to appointments.
 Gajewski's Symple app has been the subject of research in academic journals.
 A 2017 academic study rated her mobile app as one of the "highest performing apps" for heart failure monitoring.
 Gajewski provided input on point of care patient decisions in a 2016 study.
-Danny Gorog of Macworld had positive remarks on the App, stating that it " is a powerful iPhone app that lets users track up to 20 different symptoms at once.
+Danny Gorog of Macworld had positive remarks on the app, stating that it "is a powerful iPhone app that lets users track up to 20 different symptoms at once.
 It also functions as a health diary, to let you note the things you eat, daily exercise and medications you take."

 Advisory boards

 Gajewski serves as an Advisor for Princeton University's Keller Center eLab Summer Accelerator.
 She is also a member of University of California, San Diego and Irvine's Health Data Exploration Project.
 In December 2011, Gajewski was one of the Princeton alumni and women entrepreneurs and business leaders who served as a panelist for the event entitled "Women in Entrepreneurship" hosted by the Keller Center.
-The panel explored the underrepresentation of women in venture capital and startup ventures to which, Gajewski reported "I just never imagined limitations based on my sex.”
-Later remarking, “It just never occurred to me."
+The panel explored the underrepresentation of women in venture capital and startup ventures to which Gajewski reported, "I just never imagined limitations based on my sex," later remarking, "It just never occurred to me."
 Gajewski is a faculty member for the Robert Wood Johnson Foundation sponsored National Health Care Transparency Summit.
 Gajewski serves on the Advisory Board of Flip the Clinic, a project of the Robert Wood Johnson Foundation.